karelbilek/filegen/README.md

 you have to run headless openoffice and hook it up to it.

-It's BSD licensed, (C) karel bilek, but I don't really care

 not sure anyone will use it, there are probably better tools and I am too lazy to document it, I just needed to build it, I built it, and now I am just putting it out there

 I am not versioning it or anything

 blah

+It's Affero GPL licensed, (C) karel bilek, includes iText